crewtimer/crewtimer-doc/general/API.md

 | Development | [https://dev.crewtimer.com/api/regatta](https://dev.crewtimer.com/api/regatta) | [https://admin.dev.crewtimer.com](https://admin.dev.crewtimer.com) |
 | Production  | [https://crewtimer.com/api/regatta](https://crewtimer.com/api/regatta)         | [https://admin.crewtimer.com](https://admin.crewtimer.com)         |

+Note: When using the development server for testing with the mobile app, the regatta should have t. prefixed to the name.
+For example, t.r12601.
+This instructs the mobile app to communicate with the development server for testing.

 ## Services

 | Service op  | Description                                                                                                  |